-Some of the stories are set in contemporary times while some others are set in the historical past in order to reflect on the changes in racial tensions and stereotypes over the decades.
+Some of the stories are set in contemporary times, while others are set in the historical past in order to reflect on the changes in racial tensions and stereotypes over the decades.

 What happened to Alice Walker when she was 8?

-When Alice Walker was eight years old, she was accidentally shot on the eye while playing with her brother and the injury led to the eye being blinded.
+When Alice Walker was eight years old, she was accidentally shot in the eye while playing with her brother, and the injury led to her eye being blinded.

 Who is Alice Walker’s daughter?